UIUC-SINE/ipython-cells/README.md

 This is an IPython extension for those who prefer to work in a terminal but still need the cell-by-cell execution provided by a Jupyter notebook.

-In Jupyter Notebook:
+Example Jupyter notebook:

 ![](notebook.png)

-With ipython-cells:
+Running exported notebook with ipython-cells:

 ![](commandline.png)